By Shahida Sakeri on April 23, 2018

 Do you know that an exposure to underwater settings could actually have a positive impact on people’s well-being?
 Besides improving one’s mood, it is also said that it can reduce people’s heart rates and blood pressure.
 So when in Okinawa, be sure to spend a day at one of the biggest aquariums in the world, Churaumi Aquarium, which holds 7.5 million litres of water and features an acrylic glass panel measuring 8.2 by 22.5 metres (27 by 74 feet) with a thickness of 60 centimetres (24 inches), used to be the largest such panel in the world when the aquarium was opened in 2002.
 It is located within the beautifully landscaped Ocean Expo Park in Kunigami district, about one hour and a half drive away from Naha city.

 A visit to Churaumi Aquarium is not only educational as it offers the opportunity to learn about the world beneath the ocean, but also awe-inspiring since it allows visitors – especially those who have never dived before – witness the marine life up close.
 It starts from the fourth floor then proceeds downwards with a walk through the evolution of the seas.
 I suggest that travellers take a couple of minutes to watch every tank carefully as each holds its own wonder.
-From the colourful to the pulsating jelly, be sure to make a quick stop at the ‘Life in Inoh’ area where one is allowed to touch the starfish and sea cucumber.
+From the colourful fishes to the pulsating jellyfish, be sure to make a quick stop at the ‘Life in Inoh’ area where one is allowed to touch the starfish and sea cucumber.
 Of course, the main highlight here is the Kuroshio Sea (featuring the aforementioned large glass panel) where visitors can watch groups of whale sharks and manta rays swimming in the ocean along with other fishes.
 But more interestingly, Churaumi Aquarium is a roofless aquarium, thus, visitors are bound to see natural light illuminating the underwater setting, akin to what scuba divers would normally see.
 Pamphlets are available in multiple languages including English and Malay.

 Entrance fee: ¥1,850 per adult, ¥610 per child.